swansavage/my-reps/README.md

 ## Reporting outdated or missing information

-Information on elected officials comes from the [Google Civic Information API](https://developers.google.com/civic-information/), which aggregates data across the United States on elected officials in federal, state, county and local government offices.
+Information on elected officials comes from the [Google Civic Information API](https://developers.google.com/civic-information/), which aggregates data across the United States on elected officials in local, county, state, and federal government offices.

 Sometimes data is outdated or missing.
 If you notice an issue with the data, please [report it to Google](https://docs.google.com/forms/d/e/1FAIpQLScFpFTOkTpm0YoerLLprY_ySS9PRXLsu27SM01hebHqkefW2Q/viewform).